Evaluate What You Can't Evaluate: Unassessable Quality for Generated Response

 \subsection{Reference-based Evaluators}

 \paragraph{Ngram-based Metrics} Ngram-based metrics evaluate the dialogue models by measuring the lexical overlap between a generated response and a reference text.
 BLEU~\cite{papineni2002bleu}, METEOR~\cite{banerjee2005meteor}, ROUGE~\cite{lin2004rouge} are widely used metrics for dialogue generation evaluation~\cite{bao2020plato,liu2022mulzdg,liu2022pvgru}.
 Most of these metrics are based on n-gram overlap between a generated candidate and reference response.
-They fail to measure the content quality of generated candidates, and therefore do not evaluate the dialogue generation systems accurately. \paragraph{Embedding-based Metrics} Embedding-based Metrics evaluate the dialogue generation systems by measuring the semantic similarity between the generated candidate and the reference response.
+They fail to measure the content quality of generated candidates and therefore do not evaluate the dialogue generation systems accurately. ~\citet{honovich2021q2} proposes to use a question answering system for fact consistency evaluation.
+This method relies on high-quality external knowledge and question answering system. ~\citet{dziri2022evaluating} introduces a new benchmark to evaluate the reliability of reference-based metrics.

+\paragraph{Embedding-based Metrics} Embedding-based Metrics evaluate the dialogue generation systems by measuring the semantic similarity between the generated candidate and the reference response.
 Embedding Average is a metric that measures the distance between two texts by averaging the vector representations of their constituent words, which is widely used in textual similarity tasks~\cite{wieting2015TowardsUP,liu2016not,liu2022mulzdg}.
 BERTScore~\cite{Zhang2019BERTScoreET} employs the contextualized representation from BERT to measure the similarity between generated candidate and reference response.
-MoverScore~\cite{zhao2019moverscore} adds soft alignments based on BERTScore to obtain a more robust similarity measurement.
+MoverScore~\cite{zhao2019moverscore} adds soft alignments based on BERTScore to obtain a more robust similarity measurement. ~\citet{ghazarian2020predictive} trains a classification task on pooled vectors to evaluate the engagement of responses.

 These methods pay more attention to semantic similarity than ngram-based metrics but still fail to make a fair assessment for multiple reasonable responses because embedding-based metrics still consider candidates with high overlap with the reference to be of high quality.